ryanongwx/tp/docs/DeveloperGuide.md

     - Steps 3a1-3a3 are repeated until the appointment details entered is correct.
     - Use Case resumes from step 4.

-### UC11 - Deleting an Appointment
+### UC12 - Viewing Appointments

 - **Actor**: User
 - **System**: MedBook
+- **Main Success Scenario (MSS)**:
+  1. User requests to view appointments.
+  2. MedBook shows the user all appointments

+### UC13 - Deleting an Appointment

+- **Actor**: User
+- **System**: MedBook
 - **Preconditions**: There is at least one appointment.
 - **Main Success Scenario (MSS)**:
+  1. User views all appointments (UC12).
-  1. User requests to delete a new appointment.
+  2. User requests to delete a new appointment.
-  2. MedBook prompts the user to enter the appointment's ID.
+  3. MedBook prompts the user to enter the appointment's ID.
-  3. User enters the appointment's ID.
+  4. User enters the appointment's ID.
-  4. MedBook deletes the appointment from the list.
+  5. MedBook deletes the appointment from the list.
 - **Extensions**:
-  - 3a.
+  - 4a.
 MedBook detects an error in the entered APPOINTMENTID.
     - 3a1.
 MedBook shows an error message.
     - 3a2.
 MedBook requests for the correct APPOINTMENTID.
     - 3a3.
 User enters new APPOINTMENTID.
     - Steps 3a1-3a3 are repeated until the APPOINTMENTID entered is correct.
-    - Use Case resumes from step 4.
+    - Use Case resumes from step 5.

-### UC12 - Viewing Appointments

-- **Actor**: User
-- **System**: MedBook
-- **Preconditions**: There is at least one appointment.
-- **Main Success Scenario (MSS)**:
-  1. User requests to view appointments.
-  2. MedBook shows the user all appointments

 ---